-A student will be dismissed from the School of Nursing for any one of the following reasons:
+A student will be dismissed from the School of Nursing for any one of the following reasons (petitions to continue will be considered on an individual basis):

-- Fails or withdraws from more than one nursing course in a semester - Fails a practicum course - Failure to successfully complete a skills/simulation check-off - While repeating a nursing course, drops a repeated nursing course or withdraws from the University - Does not pass a nursing course that is being repeated. - No more than two nursing courses may be repeated while a student is in the Nursing program, Levels II IV.
+fails or withdraws from more than one nursing course in a semester

+- fails a practicum course while repeating a nursing course, - drops a repeated nursing course or - withdraws from the University - does not pass a nursing course that is being repeated.

+No more than two nursing courses may be repeated while a student is in the Nursing program, Levels II - IV.